The Jews of Africa:

 Lost Tribes.
 Found Communities.
 Emerging Faiths.

-*** A peek inside the wonderful world of The Jews of Africa, an eBook by photographer Jono David. ***
+*** A peek inside the wonderful world of The Jews of Africa, a book by photographer Jono David. ***

 Obtain your key to four exclusive galleries in the Photographs: The Archives section of the eBook.

-The Jews of Africa photographs are available for purchase at a special discounted rate > Proof of purchase of the eBook required > CONTACT for details.
+The Jews of Africa photographs are available for purchase at a special discounted rate > Proof of purchase of the book required > CONTACT for details.

 In August 2012, independent photographer, Jono David, set out on an audacious Jewish African journey.
 His aim was to document the life, culture, and history of the Jewish people from one end of the continent to the other.
 Over the next 4 years, he would take 8 unique trips totaling some 60 weeks of travel to 30 countries and territories.
 His adventures led him from the continent's largest communities strewn across Southern Africa to ancient yet vibrant communities in Morocco and Tunisia to emerging Jewish groups in unexpected places like Uganda, Gabon, and Madagascar.
 It is the largest Jewish Africa photographic survey of its kind.
 In words and images, THE JEWS OF AFRICA brings the entire journey to life and aims to answer one central question: Who are the Jews of Africa?
 The answer is as complex and rich as the communities themselves particularly as the phenomenon of the emergence of Jewish communities is gaining rapid and wide traction, notably in West and Central Africa.

-BONUS: Purchasers of THE JEWS OF AFRICA eBook gain exclusive access to four bonus photo web galleries featuring some 300+ additional remastered images (500+ photos in all).
-Moreover, the photographs are available at a special discounted rate reserved for purchasers of the eBook.
+BONUS: Purchasers of THE JEWS OF AFRICA gain exclusive access to four bonus photo web galleries featuring some 300+ additional remastered images (500+ photos in all).
+Moreover, the photographs are available at a special discounted rate reserved for purchasers of the book.
 See HOW TO ACCESS.

 - Dr. Shalva Weil, DPhil., is Senior Researcher at the Seymour Fox School of Education at the Hebrew University of Jerusalem, Israel.